 ...on the climb of the Pyrenees (Camino Reload II/V), there were fellow competitors (on the side of the path) who motivated us (runners) with the words: "BUEN CAMINO!"
 When I stayed overnight in St. Jean de Port (starting point Pyrenees), The hotel owner also said in full proud: "BUEN CAMINO!"
 At that time, I weighed around 170kg…;-) but I was in shape thanks to my job (mobile service) at Deutsche Bahn.
 In addition, the boots on the way to Lourdes (Camino Reload I/V) were used and I didn't get blisters anymore !

-Dzimi's current favorite photo from the Camino so far.
-The picture was taken around Santo Domingo-Calzada in Spain during Stage 3 (2023).
+Dzimi's current favorite photo from the Camino de Santiago so far.
+The picture was taken near Villafranca del Bierzo in Spain on Stage 5 (2026).
+Shortly before the Tower of Forgiveness Church for Indulgence of Premature Remission for Illness

 "To know what an anchor is, we need the storm." - Corrie ten Boom -